 Parents with learning differences whose children are at risk of being neglected due to parenting skill deficiencies including parents who ...

-Young children experiencing posttraumatic stress symptoms
+Children (3-12) experiencing posttraumatic stress symptoms and their caregivers

 Steps Toward Effective, Enjoyable Parenting (STEEP)